 At the start of any meeting during which a member of a public body will participate remotely, the chair must announce the name of any member who is participating remotely and which of the five reasons listed above requires that member’s remote participation.
 The chair’s statement does not need to contain any detail about the reason for the member’s remote participation other than the section of the regulation that justifies it.
 This information must also be recorded in the meeting minutes.

-Members of public bodies who participate remotely may vote, and shall not be deemed absent for purposes of G.L. c.
+Members of public bodies who participate remotely may vote and shall not be deemed absent for purposes of G.L. c.
 39, § 23D.
-In addition, members who participate remotely may participate in executive sessions, but must state at the start of any such session that no other person is present and/or able to hear the discussion at the remote location, unless the public body has approved the presence of that individual.
+In addition, members who participate remotely may participate in executive sessions but must state at the start of any such session that no other person is present or able to hear the discussion at the remote location, unless the public body has approved the presence of that individual.

-The minutes, documents and exhibits are public records and a part of the official record of the meeting.
-Records may be subject to disclosure under either the Open Meeting Law or Public Records Law and must be retained in accordance with the Secretary of State's record retention schedule.
-The State and Municipal Record Retention Schedules are available through the Secretary of State's website at: http://www.sec.state.ma.us/arc/arcrmu/rmuidx.htm.
+Minutes, and all documents and exhibits used, are public records and a part of the official record of the meeting.
+Records may be subject to disclosure under either the Open Meeting Law or Public Records Law.
+The State and Municipal Record Retention Schedules are available through the Secretary of State’s website at: http://www.sec.state.ma.us/arc/arcrmu/rmuidx.htm.

 The Open Meeting Law requires public bodies to create and approve minutes in a timely manner.
-The law requires that existing minutes be made available to the public within 10 days upon request, whether they have been approved or remain in draft form.
-Materials or other exhibits used by the public body in an open meeting are also to be made available to the public within 10 days upon request.
+The Open Meeting Law does not provide a definition of “timely manner,” but the Attorney General recommends that minutes be approved at a public body’s next meeting whenever possible.
+The law requires that existing minutes be made available to the public within 10 days of a request, whether they have been approved or remain in draft form.
+Materials or other exhibits used by the public body in an open meeting must also be made available to the public within 10 days of a request.

-The Attorney General's Division of Open Government is responsible for enforcing the Open Meeting Law.
-The Attorney General has the authority to take and investigate complaints, bring enforcement actions, issue advisory opinions, and issue regulations.
+The Attorney General’s Division of Open Government is responsible for enforcing the Open Meeting Law.
+The Attorney General has the authority to receive and investigate complaints, bring enforcement actions, issue advisory opinions, and promulgate regulations.